nytimes/Store/README.md

 ### Middleware - SourcePersister & FileSystem

 We've found the fastest form of persistence is streaming network responses directly to disk.
-As a result, we have included in the Store's Middleware a blazing fast reactive FileSystem which depends on OKIO BufferedSources.
+As a result, we have included a seperate artifact with a reactive FileSystem which depends on OKIO BufferedSources.
 We have also included a SourcePersister which will give you disk caching and works beautifully with GsonSourceParser

 ```
 Store<String> Store = ParsingStoreBuilder.<BufferedSource, String>builder()